 , and in evaluating the uncertainty of these predictions.

-From equation 3, we have that , so that, if we have a good estimate for
+, so that, if we have a good estimate for

 , then we can predict